jmzue109909RobertReed/terst/README.md

 Fixed critical bug in main module - build 726
 Added new feature for better user experience
 Updated styling and themes
+Updated README with new instructions - build 755